 We have already seen how red wine slows down the aging of your body and brain.
 Well, it also works well in keeping your skin young.

 Red wine can also restore your skin’s original glow.
 The polyphenols in the wine can prevent cell oxidation that ages the skin (89).
 Also, the antioxidant properties of resveratrol work exceedingly well against the oxidative stress the skin cells are quite often subjected to (90).
-This antioxidant is so potent that it is now being researched on for its ability to prevent skin cancer and other dangerous skin ailments.
+This antioxidant is so potent that it is now being researched for its ability to prevent skin cancer and other dangerous skin ailments.

-The resveratrol in red wine also protects the skin from the harmful UV-induced effects (91).
+Resveratrol in red wine also protects the skin from the harmful UV-induced effects (91).

 22. Fights Acne

-The resveratrol in red wine can slow down the growth of bacteria that cause acne, as per a recent study.
+Resveratrol in red wine can slow down the growth of bacteria that cause acne, as per a recent study.
 It also inhibits keratinocyte proliferation, which can cause acne lesions (92).

 The results were particularly effective when acne sufferers, along with a glass of red wine, also went for a topical treatment with benzoyl peroxide.
 Combining resveratrol and benzoyl peroxide could offer prolonged antibacterial effects on the acne bacteria (93).